 3. Select .htaccess and click the Edit icon.

 4. Copy and paste the code below at the bottom of your .htaccess file:

 Doing this sets the maximum allowed size of your WordPress uploads and posts to 64 megabytes and sets the maximum file upload time to 300 seconds.
 You can change both of these values to your preference.

 After trying one or more of the solutions above, you still may encounter a 413 error when uploading large files, even if these files are below your new size limit.

 In this case, the issue may stem from your CDN's servers or some other restriction set by your hosting provider.
-First, reach out to your hosting support, detailing the problem and the steps you've taken so far to resolve it.
+As mentioned, reach out to your hosting support, detailing the problem and the steps you've taken so far to resolve it.
 It may be that you've exceeded your plan's file size limit without realizing.
 Or, your configurations may have inadvertently caused another error.

 If you use a CDN to improve your site's performance, this may also be the cause of your issue — the CDN servers you're using may impose file size limits that are too small.
-Since you probably can't modify these servers' files directly, you consult the documentation for your CDN provider or contact product support to resolve the error.
+Since you probably can't modify these servers' files directly, you should consult the documentation for your CDN provider or contact product support to resolve the error.

 If all else fails, consider uploading alternative files, reducing the size of your current file, or upgrading your storage plan.
 If you find yourself needing to upload a massive amount of data, more likely than not there's a workaround.

 While HTTP errors can be frustrating, many are quickly solvable including a 413.
 By finding and tackling this issue now, you’ll have one less thing to worry about while building out your website.
 If your site allows users to upload their own content, changing your upload size limit solves this problem too — just make sure you’re not exceeding the limits set by your hosting plan.